TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 Items highlighted in green are buffed, and red are nerfed.

 0.1.0 - First unofficial release.
-Includes changes to base game pistols, SMG's, and AR's.
+Includes changes to legendary base game pistols, SMG's, and AR's.
 This is designed to lay the foundation/groundwork of how this mod will be made.
 Values will NOT be balanced very well, if at all.